CanSinoBIO says no serious blood clots from its vaccine

 "We are looking at rare events ...
 Countries need to assess the risk of vaccination against the known risk of not vaccinating."

-COVID-19 vaccines from J&J, AstraZeneca, CanSinoBIO and Russia’s Gamaleya Institute uses an adenovirus, a harmless cold virus, as a vector to deliver instructions for human cells to produce part of the coronavirus that can spur the immune system to recognise and attack the actual virus.
+COVID-19 vaccines from J&J, AstraZeneca, CanSinoBIO and Russia's Gamaleya Institute use various adenoviruses as a vector to deliver DNA instructions for human cells to produce part of the coronavirus that can spur the immune system to recognise SARS-CoV-2.

-Reporting by Roxanne Liu and Ryan Woo in Beijing, Shashwat Awasthi in Bengaluru; Editing by Miyoung Kim and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.